The fascinating histories of two of Liverpool's most ancient and important lost villages.

 Medieval monks from both the Cistercian and Benedictine orders founded religious communities at Garston, and farmed what are now modern Aigburth and Speke.
 They also built 13th century Stanlawe Grange, which remains as the oldest, continuously-occupied house in Liverpool.

-In this talk Ken tells of the tiny, but once important community of Dungeon, and of the salt works that flourished there, and which preserved food that was fed to slaves on plantations in the Caribbean and the Souther States of America.
+In this talk Ken tells of the tiny, but once important community of Dungeon, and of the salt works that flourished there.
+This preserved food that was fed to slaves on plantations in the Caribbean and the Southern States of America.
 He also tells of the ghost of Tudor Speke Hall; one of Britain's most precious stately homes.

 Coming right up to date, Ken describes how both districts are now radically changing once more, and facing the post-Covid 21st Century with a new optimism and hope.